carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 ```

 #### Set predictors
-Let's assume we have two predictors recorded in this dataset — sale condition and OverallQual (don't worry, we'll use many more predictors in the next few episodes!).
+Let's assume we have two predictors recorded in this dataset — sale condition and OverallQual (don't worry, we'll use more predictors soon!).
 What values can the sale condition variable take?

 ```python